-From winter snow to scorching sun - Aussie air sees temperatures soar to 25C
+From winter snow to scorching sun - Aussie air sees temperatures soar to 26C

 Both Christchurch and Napier will see the mercury rise to a balmy 24C on Sunday.

-But the week will kick off on an even hotter note if you're in Gisborne, where temperatures are tipped to reach 25C as a pool of hot air from Australia cloaks the country.
+But the week will kick off on an even hotter note if you're in Kaikoura, where temperatures are tipped to reach 26C, or Gisborne, which will welcome a sizzling, sunny 25C as a pool of hot air from Australia cloaks the country.

+Even Dunedin, this week under a thick layer of snow, will see gorgeous 23C day on Monday.

 Niwa Weather said the hot air mass would cause temperatures to hit 25C or higher from this weekend and into early next week as it dominated the skies above.